r3dsh/text-generation-webui-launcher/README.md

 All from one directory.
 Python packages and environment variables are managed by launcher.

-That's basically it, GUI should open in your browser in chat mode.
 See `text-generation-webui-launcher --help` and `text-generation-webui-launcher --home YOUR_HOME -- -h`

 ## Building